Marco reached Kinabalu peak in 1hr37min. 5minutes behind him are Kilian, Toru, Luis and the Nepali climber (I forgot his name).

 "an unbelievable 30% increase in skin protection"

 As a defence against UV rays, the body tans when exposed to moderate levels of radiation.
 This helps to block UV penetration and prevent damage to the vulnerable skin tissues deeper down.
 In order to test the efficacy of tomatoes on our guinea pigs we tested the lowest dose of UV needed to provoke a visible response on their skin.
 Then we exposed them to a range of UV radiation and compared the damage done to those who ate tomatoes and those who didn't.
+After 12 weeks of rigorously following the tomato paste diet we brought our women back to the lab and burnt them all over again.
+Was it all in vain?
+When tested again our volunteers on the lycopene diet had a 30% increase in skin protection.

 This doesn't mean that you should stop using sun block but it's good to know that simply by increasing tomatoes in your diet you can help protect your skin from the daily sun damage which happens without us even realising.